andactasdemir24/flutter_mvc_exp/README.md

 # mvc_exp

 A new Flutter project.
+In this project, I wrapped the data captured via API with the provider structure.
+I used Getit as service locator to transfer the data.
+Used MVC as Design Pattern

-## Getting Started
+## Getting Started Used technologies

-This project is a starting point for a Flutter application.
+getit
+provider
+http

 A few resources to get you started if this is your first Flutter project: